-- Physical Education requirements may be met by specialized courses in Swimming, Life Saving, or First Aid. - Electives can be taken from the following areas: SOC 1353 Internship in Law Enforcement; SOC 2513 Law Enforcement and the Juvenile; HPR 1213 Health; BAD 1113 Introduction to Business; ECO 2113 Economics; BAD 2513 Principles of Management; BAD 2413 Business Law; HIS 2223 American History Since 1865; PHI 2113 Introduction to Philosophy. - SOC 1313 Introduction to Law Enforcement and Criminal Justice.
+Physical Education requirements may be met by specialized courses in Defensive Tactics, Swimming and Life Saving, and First Aid.

+Electives can be taken from the following areas: SEC 1113 Typing, HPR 1213 Health, BAD 1113 Introduction to Business, BAD 2413 Business Law, BAD 2423 Business Law, EPY 2513 Child Psychology.

+SOC 1313 - Introduction to Law Enforcement and Criminal Justice (LEN 100).
 History, development, philosophy and constitutional aspects of law enforcement in a democratic society; introduction to and survey of the agencies and processes, purposes and functions, involved in the administration of criminal justice.
-Three Semester Hours. - SOC 1323 Police Organization and Administration.
+Three Semester Hours.

+- SOC 1323 Police Organization and Administration (LEN 101).
 Introduction to principles of organization and management as applied to law enforcement agencies; introduction to concepts of organizational behavior, administration of staff units, personnel recruitment, training, and discipline with relationship of agencies and the public.
-Three Semester Hours. - SOC 1333 Police Organization and Administration II.
+Three Semester Hours. - SOC 1333 Police Organization and Administration II (LEN 102).
 Study of line activities of law enforcement agencies with emphasis on the patrol functions and the prevention of crime; includes traffic investigations, juvenile, vice and other specialized units.
-Three Semester Hours. - SOC 1343 Police and Community Relations.
-Current issues on relationships between police and the community; emphasis upon the police officer's role and influence in community relations, tensions and conflict and the problem areas of racial minority groups and juveniles.
-Three Semester Hours. - SOC 1353 Internship in Law Enforcement.
-Internship in an approved law enforcement or correctional agency under supervision of the agency concerned and school instructor.
-Written report required of student and written evaluation of student made by agency furnishing training.
-Three Semester Hours. - SOC 2333 Criminal Investigation I. Principles involved in the investigation of crimes; crime scene searches and care of evidence; surveillance and undercover work; interrogation of victims, witnesses and suspects; obtaining confessions and written statements; and report writing.
-Three Semester Hours. - SOC 2413 Administration of Criminal Justice.
+Three Semester Hours. - SOC Police and Community Relations (LEN 103).
+Current issues on relations between police and the community; emphasis upon the police officers role and influence in community relations, tensions and conflict and the problem areas of racial minority groups and juveniles.
+Three Semester Hours. - SOC 2333 Criminal Investigation I (LEN 200).
+Principles involved in the investigation of crimes; crime scene searches and care of evidence; surveillance and undercover work; interrogation of victims, witnesses and suspects; obtaining confessions and written statements; and report writing.
+Three Semester Hours. - SOC Administration of Criminal Justice (LEN 201).
 A study of the legal concepts and procedures, including laws of arrest and search warrant procedure, beginning with the issuance of legal process to ultimate dispositions, including informations, indictments, arraignments, preliminary hearings, bail, juries and the trial.
-Three Semester Hours.

-- SOC 2333B Criminal Investigation II.
-Use of scientific techniques in investigation; investigate problems in major crimes; arrests, apprehensions, and raids; fingerprinting, rules of evidence and testifying in court.
-Three Semester Hours. - SOC 2323 Criminal Law-Evidence.
-Criminal evidence for the law enforcement officer furnishing a practical insight into the rules of evidence; kinds of degrees; and considerations governing the admissability of evidence in court.
-Three Semester Hours. - SOC 2513 Law Enforcement and the Juvenile.
-The role of police in juvenile delinquency and control.
-The organization, functions and jurisdiction of juvenile agencies; the processing and detention of juveniles; juvenile case disposition and juvenile statutes and court procedures.
+Three Semester Hours. - SOC 2343 Criminal Investigation II (LEN 202).
+Use of scientific techniques in investigation; investigative problems in major crimes; arrests, apprehensions, and raids; fingerprinting, rules of evidence and testifying in court.
+Three Semester Hours. - SOC 2323 Criminal Law (LEN 203).
+Survey of substantive criminal law as a means of attaining public and social order and the preservation and protection of life, and property; historical and philosophical concepts; development, applications and enforcement.
 Three Semester Hours.